Coordinated Homeless Intake & Access (CHIA)

 • Listen to the community member’s concerns about their housing, timeline/deadline, and solutions they have already tried or plan to try next.

-• If applicable, CHIA will complete a referral for household for emergency shelter, homeless prevention, or street outreach.
+• If appropriate, CHIA will complete a referral for the community member to access emergency shelter, homeless prevention, or street outreach for additional resources.

 Additional Resources

-• The Salvation Army of Lynchburg has activated their Warming Shelter, located in their Center for Hope building, at 2215 Park Avenue, Lynchburg VA 24501.
+• The Salvation Army of Lynchburg has activated their overnight Warming Shelter, located in their Center of Hope building, at 2215 Park Avenue, Lynchburg VA 24501.

 Shelter Hours